 The fashion these days is for pouty, full lips.
 Some women overdo it, but that shouldn’t stop others from going for this enticing look.
 Lips are, after all, a secondary sex characteristic.

-Nordic women often have ultra-thin lips and they are particularly apt to visit me for lip augmentation.
+Nordic women often have ultra-thin lips, and they are particularly apt to visit me for lip augmentation.
 I can give them subtle results that get attention from men and add much to their confidence.
 Women over 50 almost always develop “lip lines” in their upper lips and thinning lip tissue.
 Building up their lips with fat grafts is a hands-down favorite among the women in my practice.
+You can learn more about this and other areas that benefit from fat transfer in my related blog post.

 3. Fat Grafts for the Aging Face